ehtashamathar/ElectrictyBillingSystem/README.md

 ---

-<p align="center"> Admin can Add, Delete, Edit, Search a record.
-It consists of Book Name, Edition, BookID, Book price.
+<p align="center"> We can Generate Electricity Bill According To Power Consumed and Charges
     <br>
 </p>